lazzarello/transcriber/README.md

 ## TODO

+* send example speech-to-text output over the socket from the engine container
 * Should the UI manage the Pipewire graph and send chunks over to the engine in the container, who then sends back a data structure with the text output?
 [It looks like this is possible](https://stackoverflow.com/a/75775875)
 * Audio input from microphone to record to a file on disk
-* Verify the python socket library can enable tx/rx for each side
-* send example speech-to-text output over the socket from the engine container